ShahriyarR/MySQL-AutoXtraBackup/docs/installation.rst

     vagrant up

-It will bring up CentOS 7 and install necessary things for --test_mode
+It will bring up CentOS 7 and install necessary things for --test-mode